pylls/basket2/README.md

  * The post-quantum cryptography does not apply to active attackers in posession of a quantum computer, and only will protect pre-existing data from later decryption.

- * Yeah, this uses SHA3 instead of whatever trendy BLAKE variant kids like these days.
-SHAKE is love, SHAKE is life.

  * If your system has busted PMTUD, this probably won't work at all.
 Not my problem.
 Complain to your OS vendor.